codeface-io/SwiftNodes/README.md

 It serves as critical infrastructure for [Codeface.io](https://www.codeface.io).

-## Overview
+## Architecture

-The codebase with its essential dependencies:
+Here is the internal composition with its essential dependencies:

 ![](Documentation/architecture.png)